carl-qi/EC-Diffuser/README.md

 ## Evaluating a Pretrained Agent

 You can evaluate the pretrained agents with the following commands.
-Replace `CUDA_VISIBLE_DEVICES=0,1` with the GPU devices you wish to use (Note IsaacGym env has to reside on GPU 0).
+Replace `CUDA_VISIBLE_DEVICES=0,1` with the GPU devices you wish to use (Note IsaacGym env has to be on GPU 0).

 - **PushCube Agent:**